-(4) Any benefit type or benefit level which is authorized by or approved by Minnesota law which is in effect on the valuation date, to be provided as of a future date must be recognized in the valuation.
+- (4) Any benefit type or benefit level which is authorized by or approved by Minnesota law which is in effect on the valuation date, to be provided as of a future date must be recognized in the valuation.
 The recognition of such a future benefit type or level for actuarial purposes does not, however, constitute or reflect a contractual obligation or promise by the State of Minnesota or by the applicable retirement plan to pay such a benefit at the time authorized.
 Of course, the deferred effect of that benefit type or benefit level must be recognized.
 For example, suppose a retirement plan has a retirement benefit level of 1% of final average salary per year of service.
-Legislation is enacted which is effective July 1, 1989, providing that for retirement on and after July 1, 1991 the benefit level is to be 11/2% of final average salary per year of service.
-In the valuation as of July 1, 1989 retirement benefits projected to commence prior to July 1, 1991 are calculated based on the 1% formula and benefits projected to commence on or after July 1, 1991 are calculated based on the 1-1/2% formula.
+Legislation is enacted which is effective July 1, 1989, providing that for retirement on and after July 1, 1991 the benefit level is to be 1-1/2% of final average salary per year of service.
+In the valuation as of July 1, 1989 retirement benefits projected to commence prior to July 1, 1991 are calculated based on the 1% formula and benefits projected to commence on or after July 1, 1991 are calculated based on the 1-1/2% formula. - C. Special determinations.

-- C. Special determinations. - (1) Entry Age For the purposes of the actuarial valuation, entry age for each member must be determined as the actual age [Pat this is not how we are set up in PVS?
-Our old programming used rounded age less rounded service.] at the valuation date less years of service recognized for the purpose of calculating benefits under the plan with the result rounded to the nearest whole year.
-The procedures used to calculate age, service and entry age shall be disclosed in the actuarial valuation report. - (2) Amortizing the Unfunded Actuarial Accrued Liability The Unfunded Actuarial Accrued Liability (UAAL) must be amortized over the Amortization Period.
+- (1) Entry Age For the purposes of the actuarial valuation, entry age for each member must be determined as the l age at the valuation date less years of service recognized for the purpose of calculating benefits under the plan.
+The procedures used to calculate age, service and entry age shall be disclosed in the actuarial valuation report. - Amortizing the Unfunded Actuarial Accrued Liability The Unfunded Actuarial Accrued Liability (UAAL) must be amortized over the Amortization Period.
 However, a surplus (i.e. a negative UAAL) is to be amortized over a thirty-year period.
-The additional annual contribution rate required to retire the UAAL for each retirement plan, except the MERF division of the Public Employees Retirement Association, except MERF must be determined as a level percent of payroll.
+The additional annual contribution rate required to retire the UAAL for each retirement plan, except the MERF division of the Public Employees Retirement Association and Bel the Elective State Officers Plan must be determined as a level percent of payroll.
+If the statutes require the Legislators Plan contribution to be determined on a level percent of payroll basis, the Actuary will be required to determine the contribution rate on both a level dollar and a level percent of payroll basis.
 The detail of the calculation follows: - (a) The total dollars paid in compensation to active members of the plan is determined for the year preceding the valuation date. - (b) The total payroll for the year following the valuation date is estimated.
-Generally, subsequent years salaries are estimated based on the prior year individual salary provided, increased with the assumed individual compensation increase assumption (base and plan specific).
-(See II.B.(3)).
+Generally, subsequent years salaries are estimated based on the prior year individual salary provided, increased with the assumed individual compensation increase assumption. - (c) Assuming that compensation is paid at the end of each month, the present value at the valuation date of the payroll for the year following the valuation date is equal to the estimated payroll in (b) multiplied by .9570, based upon an assumed investment return rate